Lightning-AI/litgpt/README.md

 └── tokenizer.model
 ```

-You need to convert the weights to the Lit-LLaMA format by running:
+Convert the weights to the Lit-LLaMA format:

 ```bash
 python scripts/convert_checkpoint.py \